amanvar/Merging-multiple-files/README.md

 # Merging-multiple-files
-Here you can merge more then 2 file by typing the number of files you want to merge followed by name of files
+Here you can merge 2 or more than 2 file by typing the number of files you want to merge followed by name of files

 How to run